Exclusive: Canadian oil firm MEG says Husky balked at friendly takeover talks

 Rogers said he did not believe MEG was in play any longer, despite a 36 percent selloff of its stock on Thursday that could make the heavy oil producer a bargain buy.

-Reporting by Rod Nickel in Winnipeg, Manitoba; Editing by Jeffrey Benkoe, Phil Berlowitz and Susan Thomas
+Reporting by Rod Nickel in Winnipeg, Manitoba; Editing by Phil Berlowitz, Susan Thomas and Leslie Adler